walter-a-jablonowski/sys-2/ai.md

     - each instance may also have a field "type" which isn't explicitly defined here
   - /MyType
     - def.yml type definition, contains: definitions of special data fields for this type with basic validation
+    - /ajax:         type specific ajax functions one file per function (ajax call forwarded by ajax.php)
+    - type.php:      type specific PHP code as class (if any)
+    - controller.js: type specific js code
     - ready_only.php: renders a read only version of the instance data
       - this is a php file that uses PHP's alternative syntax for rendering HTML
     - list.php:  cell renderer used to render the list cell
     - edit.php:  renderer for the edit page
-    - /ajax:         ajax functions one file per function (ajax call forwarded by ajax.php)
-    - controller.js: type specific js code
+    - styles.css: type specific styles (if any), prefer bootstrap classes
   - ...

 Type definition: